dqops/dqo/docs/examples/data-validity/percentage-of-values-that-contains-usa-zipcode.md

 **************************************************
 ```

+In this example, we have demonstrated how to use DQOps to verify the validity of data in a column.
+By using the [contains_usa_zipcode_percent](../../checks/column/pii/contains-usa-zipcode-percent.md) column check, we can monitor that
+the percentage of rows containing valid USA zipcodes does not exceed set thresholds.
+If it does, you will get a warning, error or fatal results.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQOps as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).